 Some psychopaths will take the time to learn emotions to better manipulate their victims.

-But they do at superficial level and good observers can sometimes tell the difference.
+But they do at a superficial level and good observers can sometimes tell the difference.

-A better question would be how much either account.
+But a better question would be how much either nature or nurture accounts for.

 Genetics seem to account for at least 50%.